appy-one/acebase/README.md

 })
 ```

-If you are unable (or don't want to) to change your class constructor, add a static method to deserialize the plain object and bind to it:
+If you are unable (or don't want to) to change your class constructor, add a static method named ```create``` to deserialize stored objects:

 ```javascript
 class Pet {